Cluster controller

 Auto updates

-By default cluster-controller can update itself by receiving update action (scheduled by CAST AI).
-However, it cannot update other components such as castai-evictor, castai-spot-handler or castai-agent.
+By default, the cluster-controller component can update itself by receiving an update action (scheduled by Cast AI).
+It can also update other components, such as castai-evictor, castai-spot-handler or castai-agent as well with one caveat: the cluster-controller can't change permissions for other components (and for the cluster-controller itself either).

-You can explicitly bind role such as cluster-admin to castai-cluster-controller service account.
-This will allow cluster-controller to manage all other CAST AI components automatically.
+However, permission changes are sometimes required for new features.
+To make this possible, you can explicitly bind a role such as cluster-admin to a cluster-controller service account.
+This will allow the cluster-controller to manage other Cast AI components automatically without issue.

 cat <<EOF | kubectl apply -f -